 Step 4: Check the most promising products.
 Go to each product page for evaluation.
 The app is a built-in window with important information found on each product.
 Look out for items that are private label, ungated, or hazmat.
 Read more about these three product categories below.

 Step 5: Review the product’s historical data.
 After narrowing your product list and checking each item’s criteria, look for additional information on the product.
 The price and Buy Box history display help you develop the best pricing strategy after reviewing price fluctuations.

 Step 6: Calculate your potential profit.
 Enter your costs per item using the calculator.
 Your costs will change depending on these factors:

 Shipping costs (found from your shipping partner)

 Advertising costs (a combination of PPC bids and other advertising forms)

 Other (tools, subscriptions, and other things to keep your business running)

-Below are some other product concerns to consider when reselling a product
+Below are some other things to consider when reselling a product

 Several factors determine how easy it is for someone to resell a product.
-Use AMZScout’s Online Arbitrage and Dropshipping extension for these concerns:
+Use AMZScout’s Dropshipping, Arbitrage, and Wholesale Extension for these areas:

-Private Label - It is sold by a single merchant with a brand registry.
-It is likely impossible to resell on dropshipping or arbitrage strategies.
+Private Label - These products are sold by a single merchant with a brand registry.
+It is likely impossible to resell these using dropshipping or arbitrage strategies.